MattCantor/vestlang/apps/docs/docs/evaluation.md

 VEST FROM EVENT milestone BEFORE DATE 9999-01-01
 ```

-If this is evaluated with an unresolved `EVENT milestone`, then the returned tranche will be `UNERESOLVED` because the event may occur, and the deadline hasn't yet elapsed.
+If this statement is evaluated with an unresolved `EVENT milestone`, then vesting start will be unresolved.
+The returned tranche will be `UNRERESOLVED` rather than `IMPOSSIBLE` because the milestone event may occur in the future and the deadline has not yet elapsed.

 ---